 Diabetes Burnout is part of our Mental Health series.
-Diabetes isn’t just about counting carbs, checking BGLs and administering insulin.
+Diabetes isn’t just about counting carbs, checking blood glucose levels (BGLs) and administering insulin.
 The disease takes an emotional and psychological toll as well.
 Check out other clinical information and personal stories about Mental Health.

 Have you ever felt like you are just “done” with diabetes?

 Are you sick and tired of doing everything you’re supposed to do, but feel like your blood sugar is still out of control?
 Do you feel like you don’t care anymore about managing diabetes and want to just give up?
 If any of these things sound familiar, you may be experiencing diabetes burnout.